jwallaceni/enum/README.md

 Configure Shodan CLI and add Grayhatwarfare and ViewDNS.info API keys to config.ini

+Note that in other Linux distros Subfinder and Shodan-CLI may have to be installed manually

 Mute script feedback by commenting with '#' character if writing results to a file

 ## Usage